Font Friday

 My thoughts on BioRhyme

 BioRhyme is a very lively, warm and approachable slab-serif in two widths, normal and expanded.
 It is designed by Aoife Mooney and available on Google Fonts.
 The short ascenders and descenders let BioRhyme appear very compact.
 It comes with a lot of OpenType features and variety of alternates, giving you the option to make it more playful or straight.
 This playful typeface works for display text very well.
-For body text it needs more space, even in the normal width and might be too wide and tiring for very long reading text.
+For body text it needs more space, even in the normal width, and might be too wide and tiring for very long reading text.
 For UIs and functional text it needs too much space and is far too dense.

 On top some alternates, like a single-story and a two-story a and g.
 Below how BioRhyme Expanded Light looks in uppercase letters only and in mixed case letters, Extra-Bold.

-The Expanded style is carried to the extreme, almost as if it was squidged.
+The expanded style is carried to the extreme, almost as if it was squished.
 I really like how expressive it is and love the uppercase letters in that extreme width with their striking serifs, it almost seems monospaced.
 On a screen, especially on mobile, BioRhyme Expanded will use up too much space.
 For desktop usage, the headings might look good.
 Maybe you could add a breakpoint to switch from the normal width to expanded there?

-Typographic power to your inbox!
+Typographic power to your inbox

 Leave a Reply